njhowell/python-videoencoder/README.md

 # python-videoencoder
-A Python Celery application to queuing and processing video encoding jobs
+A Python Celery application for queuing and processing video encoding jobs